Mechanical Modulation of Particle-cell Interactions

 Chimeric antigen receptor (CAR) T cell therapy is a type of cancer treatment that involves engineering a patient’s T cells to target cancer cells.
 While this approach has shown promise in clinical trials, there are certain challenges during the complicated, time-consuming, and costly T cell engineering procedure.
 Messenger RNA (mRNA) is a type of genetic material that has gained attention in recent years due to the potential for use in vaccines and gene therapy despite its transient nature.
 Ionizable nanoparticles can be used to protect mRNA encoding the CAR protein from degradation and deliver to the T cells.

-This proposed project aims to develop novel nanoparticles for mRNA efficient delivery to T cell while minimizing toxicity.
-The nanoparticle formulation will be optimized for effective escaping the capture compartment of human body.
+This proposed project aims to develop novel nanoparticles for mRNA efficient delivery to T cell while minimising toxicity.
+The nanoparticle formulation will be optimised for effective escaping the capture compartment of human body.
 The outcome has the potential to enhance the effectiveness and accessibility of CAR T cell therapy for cancer patients.